tarwn/lessthandot-hugo/blogs/content/posts/2013-04-04-how-i-prepared-mcse.md

 </p>

 <p style="text-align: justify">
-  All in all the training kit did a good job preparing me for the exam, as I passed it on the first try, but my score really wasn’t that impressive.
+  All in all the training kit did a good job preparing me for the exam, as I passed it on the first try, but my score really wasn't that impressive.
 But hey, what do you expect from a BI guy J Finishing this exam gave me the MCSA certification.
 </p>

 <p style="text-align: justify">